finnigar/finnigar/README.md

 ## Prerequisites (Tools Required Before Starting)
  * Since this instruction set is intended for beginners, **no experience is required** with any of the tools that will be described in this set.
  * The only prerequisite required is that the reader has a **résumé**.
  * **Recommendation:** Use a computer to complete this.
-It would be difficult to do the required steps to host your résumé using a mobile device.
+It would be difficult to complete these steps using a mobile device.

  ## Instructions on How to Host Your Résumé

  ### Getting Started
+ #### Creating a GitHub Account